ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Ethnicity and Educational Attainment

 In this project, the main ethnic group that is studied is the Hispanic population.
 That being said, the Asian ethnic subgroups are also relevant to study, as their rates of educational attainment are relatively high among all levels of education [@aud], [@gamo], [@kao], & [@guerrero].
 Furthermore, the Asian ethnic subgroups have the lowest high school drop out rates and highest rates of academic achievement, most times outperforming their White peers [@aud].
-Nonetheless, within the scope of this project, the Hispanic population's trends will be the main focus, stipulating reasons why their educational outcomes have followed certain patterns.
+Nonetheless, within the scope of this project, the Hispanic population's trends are the main focus, stipulating reasons why their educational outcomes have followed certain patterns.

 According to Dyer & Roman-Torres [@dyer], Hispanic origin refers to those from countries that are native speakers of Spanish or have Spanish-speaking ancestry.
 This can be hard to distinguish from the term Latino, which refers to those of Latin American origin or ancestry, including the Hispanic population and non-Spanish speaking countries like Brazil.
 For the purposes of this project, the Hispanic and Latino populations will be referred to as Hispanic.
 Generally, the Hispanic population accounts for the lowest rates of preschool enrollment, high school completion, and college completion, lowest likelihood of taking college entrance exams and applying to college, and highest proportion of high school drop outs [@dyer], [@krog], [@schneider], [@aud], & [@kao].
 All of these factors accumulate and contribute to the Hispanic ethnic group accounting for the lowest rates of educational attainment compared to all other racial and ethnic groups.